Pirčiupiai

 Pirčiupiai is a village in Valkininkų (Valkininkai) eldership, Varėna district municipality, Alytus County, Dzūkija region, Lithuania.
 According to the 2001 census, the village had a population of 103 people.
 At the 2011 census, the population was 75.

+The village is in the Rudninkai Forest.
+The Pirčiupis Rivulet flows through the village.

-The village is known since 16th century, when Grand Dukes of Lithuania used it as hunting grounds.
-On June 3, 1944, a group of Nazi Germans were attacked by Soviet partisans in a nearby forest.
+The village is known since 16th century, when the grand dukes of Lithuania used it as hunting grounds.

+Pirčiupiai massacre

+On the morning of June 3, 1944, near Pirčiupiai, Soviet partisans placed mines in the path of two trucks carrying SS men, then fired on the survivors.
+Only a few Germans escaped the ambush.

 The Germans sent a punishment squadron and burned alive almost all inhabitants of Pirčiupiai.
-On that day 119 people (including 49 children under age of 16) were killed and only 13 escaped from the Pirčiupiai massacre.
-The SS Commander Walter Titel of the 16th SS Police Regiment ordered that the civilians were burnt alive.
+On that day 119 people (including 49 children under age of 16) were killed and only 9 escaped from the Pirčiupiai massacre.
+The SS Commander Walter Titel of the 16th SS Police Regiment ordered that the civilians be burnt alive.
 The bodies were allowed to be buried only after a week on June 11, 1944.
-A monument, called "Mother of Pirčiupiai", was erected in 1960 and commemorates the event.
+The 39 former residents of the village had eventually rebuilt it.